MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 * Complex, often has too many things you need to understand
 * Touch area on what you are actually learning can be low

-## Resist the technology as long as possible

-We introduced quorum reviews where a group of mentors go together to review a particular milestone
-* Saw increase in focus of mentees to cover that material
-* Higher engagement during this time
-* Understanding motivation (share story about drawing pictures and demotivating)

-We are currently using a mixed approach where they balance time between real world systems and synthetic problems.
-It has it's pro's and it's cons.

 ## These are the tools I'm aware of right now, there are more...